Last Updated on December 14, 2020 by Sweet and Savoury Pursuits

 The recipe for this salad is adapted from Dave Lieberman's recipe for Greek salad with oregano marinated chicken, you can find his recipe here.
-The flavourful grilled chicken transforms this salad from a side dish to a main course meal.
+The flavourful grilled chicken transforms this salad from a side dish to the main course.

 The simple marinade used to flavour the chicken also helps to tenderize and keep the grilled chicken moist.
-To maximize the flavour of the grilled chicken, make sure to marinate it at least of couple of hours before you grill it.
+To maximize the flavour of the grilled chicken, make sure to marinate it at least for a couple of hours before you grill it.

-You'll see I've included a bit of honey to the chicken marinade.
+You'll see I've included a bit of honey in the chicken marinade.
 Honey gives the chicken an added layer of flavour and a beautiful colour.